mikeypi/candinista/README.md

 # candinista

-C program for collecting sensor data from a CAN bus and displaying that using X-windows (GTK4).
+C program for collecting and displaying sensor data.
+Intended for automotive applications where sensors are accesible over a CAN bus.